Climate and Equitable Jobs Act

 The Climate and Equitable Jobs Act (CEJA, P.A.
 102-0662) was signed into law by Governor Pritzker on September 15, 2021.
 CEJA is comprehensive energy legislation that:

 - Accelerates electric vehicle (EV) adoption and expands charging station infrastructure;

-- Supports communities facing energy transitions and much more.
+- Equitably supports communities facing energy transitions and much more.

 - Learn more about CEJA and the programs DCEO is administering by clicking on the links to the left.

 - Sign up for our mailing list to receive updates about CEJA program implementation.